JSterling8/broker/README.md

 * Run the broker module's main method
 * Run the subscriber module's main method (you can start as many as you want)
-* Rune the producer module's main method
+* Run the producer module's main method (you can start as many as you want, but make sure to close them when you're done)